RP8: Constructed wetlands for the treatment of pollution

 - to treat field and farmyard diffuse runoff

-- to treat slurry, silage liquor, heavily fouled water, or concentrated pesticide spills and washings (as defined as such under the Nitrate Action Plan Regulations, Slurry Silage and Agricultural Fuel Oil Regulations or Health and Safety Executive)
+- to treat slurry, silage liquor, heavily contaminated water or concentrated pesticide spills and washings as defined under the Nitrate Action Plan Regulations, Slurry, Silage and Agricultural Fuel Oil Regulations or by the Health and Safety Executive

 - any consents or permissions connected with the work

-A detailed specification will be produced, tailored to the site.
+Your plan or study will create a detailed specification that’s specific to your site.
 A likely design would be a treatment structure built in at least 3 stages.

-Stage 1 - The first stage is to create an open pond to act as a sediment trap without much wildlife value.
+Stage 1: create an open pond to act as a sediment trap without much wildlife value.
 The pond should be accessible to farm machinery for routine maintenance.

-Stage 2 - The second stage should have some planting to encourage settlement and remove nutrients.
+Stage 2: plant to encourage settlement and remove nutrients.

-Stage 3 - The third stage should be a shallow wetland that is heavily vegetated to reduce pollutants in the water such as:
+Stage 3: there’ll be a shallow wetland, heavily vegetated to reduce pollutants in the water such as:

 - nitrates or ammonia